tokkonopapa/WordPress-IP-Geo-Block/README.md

 #### Change log

+- 1.3.0
+    - **New feature:** Protection against brute-force and reverse-brute-force attack to `wp-login.php`.
+This is an experimental function and can be enabled on `Settings` tab.
+An IP address from countries in whitelist can try to login only 5 times. `Clear statistics` can reset this retry counter to zero.
+    - **Fixed an issue:** Maxmind database file may be downloaded automatically without deactivate/re-activate when upgrade is finished.
 - 1.2.1
     - **Fixed an issue:** Option table will be updated automatically without deactivate/re-activate when this plugin is upgraded.
     - **A little bit performance improvement:**
-      Less memory footprint at downloading Maxmind database.
+      Less memory footprint at the time of downloading Maxmind database file.
-      Less sql queries when `Save statistics` is enable.
+      Less sql queries when `Save statistics` is enabled.
 - 1.2.0
     - **New feature:** Added Maxmind GeoLite database auto downloader and updater.
     - The filter hook `ip-geo-block-validate` was discontinued.